ibm-cloud-docs/cis/transition-plans.md

 ### Migrating to Enterprise Tier plans
 {: #migration-to-enterprise-tiers}

-To migrate from your current Enterprise package, Enterprise GLB, or Enterprise Security plans, follow these steps:
+To migrate from your current Enterprise package, Enterprise GLB, or Enterprise Security plans:

 1. Navigate to your existing {{site.data.keyword.cis_short_notm}} instance.
 1. From the **Plan** page, select the Enterprise Tier plan that you want.